Roscommon

-The name Roscommon is derived from Coman mac Faelchon who built a monastery there in the 5th century.
+The name Roscommon is derived from Commán mac Faelchon who built a monastery there in the 5th century.
 The woods near the monastery became known as Ros Comáin (St. Coman's Wood).
 This was later anglicised to Roscommon.
-Its population at the 2016 census was 5,876.
+Its population at the 2022 census was 6,555.

 History

 Roscommon was the homeland of the Connachta dynasty, and included such kingdoms as Uí Maine, Delbhna Nuadat, Síol Muirdeach, and Moylurg.
-In addition, it contained areas known as Trícha cét's, Túath and is the homeland of surnames such as Ó Conchobhair (O'Conor, O'Connor), Mac Diarmada (McDermott), Ó Ceallaigh (Kelly), Ó Birn (Beirne, Byrne, Burns), Mac Donnchadha (McDonough) and Brennan (Mac Branáin and Ó Branáin).
+In addition, it contained areas known as Trícha cét's, Túath and is the homeland of surnames such as Ó Conchobhair (O'Conor, O'Connor), Mac Diarmada (McDermott), Ó Ceallaigh (Kelly), Ó Birn (Beirne, Byrne, Burns), Ó Duibh (Duff, Duffy, and Dufficy), Mac Donnchadha (McDonough) and Brennan (Mac Branáin and Ó Branáin).

 From 1118 to 1156 Roscommon was the seat of the Diocese of Elphin.

-The town is the location of a notable archaeological find in 1945 when a lunula, a gold necklace, and two discs were discovered.
+The town is the location of a notable archaeological find in 1945 when a gold lunula and two gold discs were discovered.
 Both items are dated to the period 2300 and 1800 BC.